Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Characterization of aperiodic SHS

 \section{Characterization of aperiodic SHS}

 Given a stable Hamiltonian structure $(\lambda,\omega)$, it is immediate that if $f=\frac{d\lambda}{\omega}$ never vanishes, then $\lambda$ is a contact form and so $X$ cannot be aperiodic by Taubes' theorem \cite{Taub}.
 Hence, aperiodic examples only occur when $f$ vanishes somewhere and we start by analyzing the cases in which $f$ is not identically zero.
 In this section, we provide a dynamical and topological characterization of counterexamples to the Weinstein conjecture for SHS, proving Theorem~\ref{thm:main1}.
-As an intermediate step, we study contact Reeb dynamics in 3-manifolds with boundary.
-This will be useful in Section~\ref{s:finite} as well.
+As an intermediate step, we study contact Reeb dynamics in the 3-manifold with boundary $N_c$ associated to a structural decomposition as in Definition~\ref{defn-strucdecom} of a SHS $(\lambda,\omega)$.